There are 3.9 million registered and licensed practical nurses in the United States.

-There are 2.7 million nurses in America, and a new survey of more than 3,300 of them found that nurses are stressed, overworked, underappreciated, and underutilized.
+A 2014 survey of more than 3,300 nurses found that they were stressed, overworked, underappreciated, and underutilized.

-The survey also found that 75 percent of nurses do not feel they have enough authority; 89 percent said they cannot work effectively due to apathetic superiors and a lack of support staff.
+The survey also found that 75 percent of nurses do not feel they have enough authority.
+And 89 percent said they cannot work effectively due to apathetic superiors and a lack of support staff.

 Nick Angelis, a nurse anesthetist from Florida, said that nurses are put in a difficult position because of standardized methods of care and the need to avoid being denied reimbursement by health insurance companies.

 “Instead of critical thinking and deciding what's best for the individual patient, the nurse’s workload instead depends on inflexible protocols and avoiding institutional penalties,” Angelis said.

 During one shift, a patient’s nose began to bleed profusely.
 The nurses could not reach a doctor, so in the meantime, Angelis suggested treating the patient with one of two remedies until a doctor was available.

 “They were aghast and reminded me that unlike nurse anesthetists, bachelor-prepared nurses weren't supposed to come up with pharmaceutical solutions,” he recalled.
 “They were right … but they should have still been thinking of ways to fix the problem in case a physician never came through to save the patient.”